LEMON BALM

 Personal experiences

 I use a lot of Lemon balm in formulas of both dried herbs and liquid extract formulas.
-I use Lemon balm in a similar way to how I use Licorice root.
-I think that Lemon balm helps to harmonise the formula, to make it taste better and be better absorbed.
+I often use Lemon balm in a similar way to how I use Licorice root in that I think Lemon balm helps to harmonise the formula, as well as making it taste better and be better absorbed.
 Fresh Lemon Balm tea, made with a few leaves from the garden in a cup of hot water is calming and refreshing.
-Fresh Lemon Balm tincture (where you make the extract without drying the herb first) is vibrantly green and uplifting.
-Dried Lemon balm tea and dried Lemon balm tincture are nourishing, tonic, and well suited to longer term use.

-Lemon Balm combines perfectly with Skullcap for anxiety, with Elder for childhood illness and with Hawthorn for irregular and stressed heart rhythms. .
+Lemon Balm combines perfectly with Skullcap for anxiety, with Elder for childhood illness and with Hawthorn for irregular and stressed heart rhythms.

 TOP | HERBS A-Z LIST